Lady Don

 Lady Don, born Emilia Eliza "Emily" Saunders (c.
-1830 – 29 September 1875) was an English singer and actor who enjoyed great popularity in Australia.
-She married an actor, Sir William Henry Don, Bart., who died in Hobart, Tasmania on 18 March 1862.
+1830 – 29 September 1875) was an English singer and actress who enjoyed great popularity in Australia.

-History
+Early life

 The eldest daughter of John Saunders, a London actor, Saunders was attracted to the stage at an early age, becoming popular on account of her beautiful singing voice.

+Marriage

 On 17 October 1857 she married, at Marylebone, Sir William Don, a widowed baronet of little means but outstanding personality.
-He was a professional actor, and they often appeared together at the Theatre Royal, Newcastle, notably in Kenilworth, a burlesque of Scott's novel, in which she played Leicester and Sir William played Queen Elizabeth, to great effect, accentuated no doubt by his extraordinary height of 6 ft 7 in.
+He was a professional actor, and they often appeared together at the Theatre Royal, Newcastle.
+They were notable in Kenilworth, a burlesque based on Wallter Scott's novel, in which Lady Don played Leicester and Sir William played Queen Elizabeth, to great effect, accentuated no doubt by Sir Don's extraordinary height of 6 ft 7 in.

-Australia
+First Australian tour (1860–1862)

-They proceeded to Australia aboard Blue Jacket, arriving in Melbourne on 16 December 1860, and opened at the Theatre Royal on 21 January 1861 as Josephine in The Daughter of the Regiment (billed as The Child of the Regiment).
-The operetta was well received, and she was applauded by audience and critics alike, while her husband's eccentric performance in the accompanying farce was greeted enthusiastically.
+The couple sailed to Australia aboard Blue Jacket, arriving in Melbourne on 16 December 1860.
+They opened at the Theatre Royal on 21 January 1861 as Josephine in The Daughter of the Regiment (billed as The Child of the Regiment).
+The operetta was well received, and Lady Don was applauded by audience and critics alike, while her husband's eccentric performance in the accompanying farce was greeted enthusiastically.
 On Burns Night they played Guy Mannering to a crowded house, with Lady Don as Julia Mannering and Sir William as Dandie Dinmont.

-They left Melbourne at the end of March 1861, (Note: At this stage their party consisted of Sir William, Lady Don, their little daughter, a nursemaid, a lady's maid, W. H. Ford and Ford's son Tommy.) playing Sydney April–June, with Geelong, Ballarat and Bendigo and other gold rush towns in July–October.
-They returned to the Theatre Royal, Melbourne for a second season November 1861 – January 1862.
+They left Melbourne at the end of March 1861, (Note: At this stage their party consisted of Sir William, Lady Don, their little daughter, a nursemaid, a lady's maid, W. H. Ford and Ford's son Tommy.) playing Sydney from April to June, with Geelong, Ballarat and Bendigo and other gold rush towns from July to October.
+They returned to the Theatre Royal, Melbourne for a second season November 1861 to January 1862.
 On 24 February they opened at the Theatre Royal, Hobart, and it was at Webb's Hotel, Murray Street in that town that Sir William Don died on 19 March 1862 at age 37.
 He had been suffering lung problems but died of an aortic aneurysm and was buried privately at St David's cemetery in Davey Street.
-Lady Don fulfilled her immediate obligations but refused offers of further engagements, though they would have been highly lucrative, and left with her daughter for England by the Lincolnshire on 26 May 1862.
-One of her last acts was to have her husband's coffin exhumed and despatched to London by the Harrowby, which left Hobart on 1 May 1862.
+Lady Don fulfilled her immediate obligations but refused further engagements.
+She left with her daughter for England by the Lincolnshire on 26 May 1862 first having her husband's coffin exhumed and despatched to London aboard the Harrowby.
 (Note: The coffin would have been quite heavy, as it consisted of three layers, the second being of sheet lead and the outer of stout kauri.)